Digital-Dreamers-07/smart-farm-ai-assistant/README.md

 # 🌾 SmartFarm AI Assistant

 An AI-powered smart farming solution that brings modern agricultural intelligence to the fingertips of farmers.
-By leveraging Google's **Gemini API**, this platform offers crop recommendations, weather predictions, disease detection, irrigation insights, and live market prices — all through a sleek, responsive web interface.
+By leveraging Google's **Gemini API**, this platform offers crop recommendations, weather forecasts, disease detection, irrigation insights, and real-time market prices — all through a sleek, responsive web interface.

 ---